nickrusso42518/nots/README.md

   * Ensure correct number of router LSAs (LSA type-1) per area.
   * Ensure correct number of network LSAs (LSA type-2) per area.
   * Ensure summary LSA (LSA type-3) count is less than threshold per area.
+  * Ensure summary ASBR LSA (LSA type-4) count is 0 for NSSA and stub areas.
-  * Ensure external LSA (LSA type-5) count is less than threshold per area.
+  * Ensure NSSA-external LSA (LSA type-7) count is less than threshold per NSSA.
+  * Ensure LSA7 count is 0 for all non-NSSA areas.
-  * Ensure NSSA-external LSA (LSA type-7) count is less than threshold per area.
+  * Ensure external LSA (LSA type-5) count is less than threshold process wide.
   * Ensure Fast Re-Route (FRR) is enabled for the area (or not).

 ### Whole network testing